Suicide

 Metropolitan Police

-Concerns summary Police officers failed to communicate critical information about the deceased's stated suicidal intent to medical staff, neglected to search police systems for relevant history, and did not reflect on their procedural errors.
+Concerns summary (AI summary) Police officers failed to communicate critical information about the deceased's stated suicidal intent to medical staff, neglected to search police systems for relevant history, and did not reflect on their procedural errors.

 Danny Holt-Scapens